cloudnative-pg/cloudnative-pg/docs/src/certificates.md

 You can also choose a hybrid approach, where only part of the certificates is generated outside CNPG.

+!!!
+Note
+    The operator will do a CA verification of the certificates, this is because certificates externally provided will not have all the DNS name for all the services inside causing an error when trying to fully verify the certificates

 ## Operator-managed mode

 By default, the operator generates a single CA and uses it for both client and